Aakarshit07/Namaste-React-Learning/README.md

 ● What is diference between React and ReactDOM

-React responsive for the React code functionality
+React responsible for the React core functionality.

 ReactDOM deals with the Virtual DOM or How DOM operations should be hanlded.